Paul Lekakis

-Paul Lekakis (born October 22, 1966) is an American actor, model, filmmaker and club music / Hi-NRG singer, who was discovered for his musical and dancing skills at a nightclub while on assignment as a model in Italy.
+Paul Lekakis (born October 22, 1966) is an American model, actor and dance music/hi-NRG singer, who was discovered for his musical and dancing skills at an Italian nightclub while on assignment as a model.

 Music career

 His debut single, "Boom Boom (Let's Go Back to My Room)", was released in 1987.
 The hit version was produced by the Italo disco producers Miki Chieregato, Tom Hooker and Roberto Turatti, with additional production by Ric Wake.
 The song was originally released on ZYX Records and peaked at No. 43 on the Billboard Hot 100, No. 60 on the UK Singles Chart, No. 7 in New Zealand, No. 2 in Canada and No. 1 on the Pop charts in Australia (for 5 weeks) and Japan.
 This single received attention for its suggestive lyrics (Boom boom boom / Let's go back to my room / So we can do it all night / And you can make me feel right) and is Lekakis's best-known song.
 This led to a recording contract with Sire Records, who released his debut album Tattoo It in 1990.
 The album included the Top 20 Hot Dance Club Play hit, "My House".

 Lekakis sang the title track to the British film The Fruit Machine, which was released in 1988.
 In the US, the film was renamed Wonderland.
 This song was produced by Stock Aitken Waterman.

-Lekakis has since had significant success in the dance music genre with the club hits "Let It Out", "Assume the Position", and "(I Need A) Vacation".
+Lekakis has since had further success in the dance music genre with the club hits "Let It Out", "Assume the Position", and "(I Need A) Vacation".

 In late 2006, Lekakis filmed a music video for a remix of "Boom Boom (Let's Go Back to My Room)" in Palm Desert, California.
 The track featured slightly different lyrics from the original (i.e., "...how would you like to come back for another boom boom").
 The video was directed by Walid Azami.
 In late July 2007, the 20th anniversary remix appeared on the Billboard dance chart.
 In 2009, "Boom Boom" ranked No. 83 on VH1's "Top 100 Greatest One-Hit Wonders of the 80's" list.

 In 2012, after five years of not releasing music, Lekakis returned with the song "I Need a Hit".
 In September 2012, Lekakis released the digital download-only single "Meet Me on the Dancefloor".

 In July 2016, Lekakis embarked on an 8 date Australian tour with other popular '80s performers.
 It was his first visit to the country after having a No.1 hit ("Boom Boom") in 1987.

 On July 28, 2016, his new song "All Around the World" was released on iTunes, followed by "Somebody (Is Out There)" in September 2017.

+In December 2022, Lekakis released a new single titled "Rainbow".